 In sum, Hawaii is empty and Waikiki is not Waikiki without our ohana from abroad staying with us and coming back to us.
 In late January 2020 and February only predictive models for SARS-Cov-2 were available which caused a lot of worry and concern due to the many uncertainties.
 This feeling reminded us of the uncertainties and unknowns felt during the early days of the HIV AIDS epidemic.
+The hope is that we treat people recovering from this illness with care and compassion rather than being bashed as pariahs and freaks the way HIV and AIDS afflicted patients were treated.
 Remember at one time there were posters and news about how HIV could be contracted by touching infected toilet seats.
-This sounds ridiculous now that we have the data about transmission vectors, viral loads to transmit knowing a great deal more about HIV and AIDS.
+It was a sad, fearful wrecked state of affairs and ridiculous now that we have the data about transmission vectors, viral loads to transmit knowing a great deal more about HIV and AIDS.

 Now that actual new data is becoming available for SARS-Cov-2 every day to replace predictive models, the worry and concern has subsided.
 Independent research into SARS-Cov-2 over the last couple months have helped a lot to form limited conclusions on how to orient how to service guests based on the available data now.
 Concerted initiatives were taken to understand where the State of Hawaii, Department of Health, local Hospitals and Clinics stood in terms of helping to improve confidence in how to operate logged below;